cpp-sc2/cpp-sc2/README.md

 ## Documentation
-A detailed tutorial is located in [docs/tutorial1.md](docs/tutorial1.md).
+* A detailed tutorial is located in [docs/tutorial1.md](docs/tutorial1.md).
-The API documentation can be found on our [github pages site](https://cpp-sc2.github.io/cpp-sc2).
+* The API documentation can be found on our [github pages site](https://cpp-sc2.github.io/cpp-sc2).
 The documentation is generated from code automatically, using [Doxygen](http://www.stack.nl/~dimitri/doxygen/)
+* For example of usage of this API please refer to [CommandCenter](https://github.com/cpp-sc2/commandcenter), [Suvorov bot](https://github.com/alkurbatov/suvorov-bot) and the [examples](https://github.com/cpp-sc2/cpp-sc2/tree/master/examples) folder in this project.

 ## Precompiled Libraries